Nehonix-Team/ret-compiler/README.md

 ## Live Utility - Real-time Validation (still in progress so not recommended for production use yet)

-The Live utility transforms Fortify Schema into a powerful real-time validation system with EventEmitter-like interface, data transformation pipelines, and stream control methods.
+The Live utility transforms Reliant Type into a powerful real-time validation system with EventEmitter-like interface, data transformation pipelines, and stream control methods.
 Perfect for modern applications requiring reactive validation.

 ### Key Features